mitranim/mitranim.github.io/src/html/resume.md

 ## Frameworks

-JavaScript (GUI): Prax+React, Redux+React.
+JavaScript (GUI): Prax+React.
 Used some other crap I don't want to mention.

 JavaScript (Node): Prax, Koa, Express.